craigschlegel/registrations-for-the-events-calendar/readme.txt

 = How do I disable registrations for a specific event? =

 By default, registrations are enabled for every event.
 You can disable registrations for a specific event by checking the appropriate box on the "Edit Event" page or on the "Registrations" tab "Overview" page.
+You can also disable registrations by default by checking the checkbox on the "Form" tab.

 = Can I set a deadline for when registrations are accepted? =

 You can configure an offset for how long registrations will be available relative to the event start time.

+= Can I edit registrations and export them for an event? =

+Yes.
+Click on the button "Detailed View" for the event in which you'd like to edit or export registrations for.

 = The form is not hidden initially.
 Why is that? =